Monday, 30 March 2015

 Monday, 16 March 2015

 Of late I am posting a recipe which I should have done way before.
-My today's pick; Assamese Masor Tenga is a typical Assamese tangy fish curry where almost no spices are used and done with minimal oil.
-Though I visited Assam two-three times, I have a special relation with Assam given my family from the father's side are staying there for many years.
-My grandfather migrated there from Comilla, Bangladesh.
+My today's pick; Assamese Masor Tenga is a typical Assamese tangy fish curry in which almost no spices are used and is done with minimal oil.
+Though I visited Assam two-three times, I have a special relation with Assam given my family from the father's side are staying there for many decades.
+Our paternal grandfather migrated there from Comilla, East Pakistan, now Bangladesh.
 My maternal grandfather too was posted there for a couple of years being in a transferable job.
-Hence, I am acquainted with their cuisine to some extent.
-They are expert in various steamed rice/flour cakes[pitha], sour fish curry too.
+Hence, I am acquainted with their cuisine to an extent.
+They are expert in various steamed rice / flour cakes[pitha], sour fish curry too.
+I like their minimally spiced curries.

 INGREDIENTS :